 Our capital expenditures include spending related to technology and buildings and leasehold improvements used to support sales and marketing locations, resort operations and corporate activities.
 We believe the renovations of our existing assets are necessary to stay competitive in the markets in which we operate.

-The change in net cash used in investing activities for the year ended December 31, 2022 compared to the same period in 2021 was primarily due cash paid for the Diamond Acquisition during 2021.
+The change in net cash used in investing activities for the year ended December 31, 2023, compared to the same period in 2022 was primarily due to the Grand Islander Acquisition partially offset by decreased capital expenditures.

 Financing Activities